brentvatne/react-native-login/README.markdown

 [Blog post about integrating Facebook SDK with react-native here](http://brentvatne.ca/facebook-login-with-react-native/)

 Check out the example gif below (sorry it's a bit heavy) to see it in action.
 Note that it is in the simulator so it uses the browser for Facebook auth; it will use the Facebook app if it is available.
-Video background is implemented in `BVideoPlayer` `BVideoPlayerManager` `VideoContentModes` `VideoResizeMode` `VideoStylePropTypes` and `BVideoPlayer.ios.js`.
+Video background is implemented in `RCTVideoPlayer` `RCTVideoPlayerManager` `VideoContentModes` `VideoResizeMode` `VideoStylePropTypes` and `RCTVideoPlayer.ios.js`.

 ![Demo gif](https://github.com/brentvatne/facebook-login/blob/master/demo!.gif)